 What about you?

 I am curious if you noticed anything different on your Facebook timeline (personal or professional) in the past six months?
+Do you also notice a decrease in Facebook traffic?
 Are you a publisher of some sort?
 And I would also like to know what your tactic is.
 Are you focusing on different social media platforms?
 And which one?
 Or is Facebook still the most important one?